bowen0701/gpml/README.md

-# General Purpose Machine Learning
+# Core Machine Learning

-This repo is to collect my Python implementations of machine learning engineering and algorithms.
+This repo is to collect my Python implementations of machine learning engineering.